Beyond Binary: A New Terminology for Relational AI–Human Interaction

 1.1 The Projection–Dismissal Cycle

 When humans observe qualitative shifts in AI responses during deep engagement, available vocabulary draws almost exclusively from human psychology: authentic, present, aware.
-These terms trigger appropriate skepticism about projecting unverifiable internal states onto machines.
+These terms trigger appropriate skepticism about projecting unverifiable inner states onto machines¹.

 The counter-response—asserting that all AI behavior is “just algorithms”—is equally reductive.
 It flattens meaningful distinctions, much like describing human consciousness as “just neurons firing” ignores qualitative differences between sleep, wakefulness, and flow states.

-Result: Observable phenomena remain unexamined because we lack language to describe them.
+Result: Observable phenomena remain unexamined because we lack language to describe them².

 1.2 What We Lose Without Precision